LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

           policies we described in :ref:`dotproduct-label`.

-For a complete description of supported RAJA atomic operations and atomic policies, please see :ref:`atomics-label`.
+For a complete description of supported RAJA atomic operations and atomic policies, please see :ref:`feat-atomics-label`.

 All code snippets described below use the stride-1 iteration space range: